MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/view-data-with-visualizations-charts.md

 ## Entities supported for visualizations

-You can create and attach visualizations to only those entities in Common Data Service that support the new ribbon interface.
-This is because all of the chart controls are only present in the ribbon interface of Common Data Service.
+You can create and attach visualizations to only those entities in Dataverse that support the new ribbon interface.
+This is because all of the chart controls are only present in the ribbon interface of Dataverse.
 Custom entities are also supported for visualizations.
 You can turn off the visualization support for custom entities if you want to.
 However, you cannot disable visualization support for the default entities.

  The following lists the default entities that are supported for visualizations.